 The team connected a series of tiny optical LiDAR proximity sensors to the underside of the glove, which register the proximity of an object.
 The combination of suction cups and sensors was then connected via a microcontroller, to simulate the nervous and muscular systems of the octopuses.

-"By fusing soft and reactive adhesive materials with built-in electronics, we can grasp objects without the risk of crushing them", says Michael Bartlett, assistant of Virginia Tech.
+"By fusing soft and reactive adhesive materials with embedded electronics, we can grasp objects without the risk of crushing them", says Michael Bartlett, assistant of Virginia Tech.

 “Handling wet or underwater objects will be much easier and more natural.
 The electronics can quickly and automatically activate and release an object: just bring your hand closer and everything happens by itself, without having to press any button ".